 Peyton Place became shorthand for secret scandals, mostly involving sex.
 Its author, Grace Metalious, was a New Hampshire schoolteacher’s wife whose own scandals were anything but secret.
 She was a mother of three and, by all accounts, a lousy housewife who drank, swore, wore baggy jeans and cheated on her husband.

-She based much of Peyton Place on the town she lived in with her family, Gilmanton, N.H.
+She based some of Peyton Place on the town she lived in with her family, Gilmanton, N.H.

 The people of Gilmanton felt victimized by Peyton Place, but it was Grace Metalious who was the book’s real victim.

 Metalious was born Grace de Repentigny on Sept.
 8, 1924, to poor Franco-American parents in Manchester, N.H.
 Her father, a merchant seaman, left the family when she was 10.

 She graduated from Central High School, married George Metalious at 19, and gave birth to three children.
 Since her childhood she dreamed of being a writer.
 She began writing Peyton Place at 30, while George taught school in Gilmanton.

 The fictional town of Peyton Place has shady streets, white church steeples, traditional New England houses and brick mills along the Connecticut River.
 But beneath the bucolic surface lurk ugly secrets.